 One thing to explain though, hostess Destry Jetton said that this was cracker-crust pizza on the grill–it’s not.
-Everything we showed in Phoenix was Neapolitan-style thickness, about 1/4-inch.
+Everything we showed in Phoenix was Neapolitan-style thickness, about 1/8 to 1/4-inch.
 We do have lots of directions for both kinds of pizza in Artisan Pizza and Flatbread in Five Minutes a Day.

 Check out the Apr/May issue of Fine Cooking Magazine to see the feature article Jeff and I wrote about making quick, easy and delicious pizzas.
 On news stands now!